danaikorre/dsmanufacturing.github.io/index_1.md

 ### Learning Outcomes
 1. **Analyse:** Describe a challenge for a visualisation project and the reasons why visualisation is required.
 2. Break down the project considering its context (target audience, usage scenario), potential tasks that the visualisation should facilitate, and the characteristics of the data set.
-3. **Design:** Create a visualisation through one of various media (website, interactive, infographic, etc.) and through a self-selected set of tools, to match the earlier identified challenge.
+3. **Design+Implement:** Create a visualisation through one of various media (website, interactive, infographic, etc.) and through a self-selected set of tools (e.g., Tableau, D3.js), to match the earlier identified challenge.
 4. **Evaluation:** Critically reflect on a visualisation design and suggest constructive solutions.
 5. **Apply:** Competently apply a wide range of visualisation techniques and tools, also knowing their particular features and drawbacks.